 - Elimination of allergens

 There are few products in the UK market which work as barrier nasal sprays to stop the symptoms of allergies.
-The principle behind barriers nasal sprays is simple: a fluid dispersion which settles in the nose prevents contact between allergens and nasal lining.
-Additionally, this type of nasal spray support faster clearance of allergens and prevent nasal irritation.
+The principle behind barriers nasal sprays is simple: a fluid dispersion that settles in the nose prevents contact between allergens and nasal lining.
+Additionally, this type of nasal spray supports faster clearance of allergens and prevents nasal irritation.

 Barrier nasal sprays are drug-free, non-drowsy, and can be used by pregnant and breastfeeding women.